driskull/2022-ds-building-geospatial-web-components/index.md

 - Need for components
   - Re-use entire workflows in the new map viewer and other applications
   - Framework agnostic

 ---

-# Geospatial Components

-## What are they?

-- Higher level componnets
-- GIS functionality (JSAPI)

----